UK Digital Accessibility Regulations Update

 - Non-essential documents published before September 23, 2018;

-- Live audio and video and pre-recorded audio and video published before September 23, 2020.
+- Pre-recorded audio and video published before September 23, 2020.

 - Third-party content not funded or under the control of the body.